MattHartfield/FacSexNe/README.md

 *** Mathematica notebook ***

-"S1 File.zip" is a Mathematica notebook (and PDF printout) outlining the mathematical derivations used in the manuscript.
+"File S1.zip" is a Mathematica notebook (and PDF printout) outlining the mathematical derivations used in the manuscript.
+The Wolfram Player (https://www.wolfram.com/player/) can be used to view the file if you do not have the Mathematica software.

 Comments to m.hartfield@ed.ac.uk.